ALRW/dayAsADev/courseSections/section5.md

  * [new branch]      master -> master
  ```

  This means that the push went well.
 Lets just quickly break down the command.
 It tells git to push code from your local repository (it's implied) to a repository called origin (that's the name of the remote we've just added).
-The last bit, "master", measn that we're pushing the branch called "master" (the only branch we have right now).
+The last bit, "master", means that we're pushing the branch called "master" (the only branch we have right now).
 We haven't discussed branches yet, so don't worry about it.
 The "-u" switch means that these parameters should be saved as default, so next time you won't have to type "origin master".
 You'll be able to simply do:

  ```
  $ git push